Honor Society (film): Plot

 Honor Rose is an ambitious senior at George H. W. Bush High School who has dedicated her entire academic career to being accepted into Harvard University, hoping to escape her mediocre middle-class life.
 Part of this plan involves earning a letter of recommendation from her guidance counselor, Mr. Calvin.
 Calvin is a musician with an inappropriate crush on Honor but has connections to Harvard, so Honor remains close to him.
 He tells her that she, along with three other students, are in consideration for his letter of recommendation.
 She quickly deduces who they are: star athlete Travis Biggins, creative introvert Kennedy Park, and the awkward but academically brilliant nerd Michael Dipnicky.
-Honor resolves to eliminate all of them from contention with the help from friends Emma and Talia.
+Honor resolves to eliminate all of them from contention with the help of friends Emma and Talia.

 Honor's plan begins when she joins the theatre club and persuades them to put on a production of Kennedy's play about Mary I of England, hoping the project will distract Kennedy and cause her grades to sink.
 Honor also persuades Travis to join the production, hoping to sabotage his athletic prestige and push him into pursuing his closeted crush on one of the actors.
 Her plan to take down Michael is to make him infatuated with her and unable to focus on studies.
 One day in chemistry class, Honor becomes his lab partner and invites him to her house for study sessions.
 During their first study session, Honor tries to distract Michael by dressing scantily and insincerely flirting with him, but Michael ends up charming her instead with his kindness and their mutual interest in The Handmaid's Tale.
 Honor eventually proposes studying at Michael's house next time, but he is hesitant.
 She soon discovers that this is because Michael lives in foster care.